rayfarias56/shpe/README.md

 ## An Intro to Rails <a name="rails_intro"/>

 For a wonderful introduction to Rails you should look at Hartl's book: https://www.railstutorial.org/book/.
 As is stated in the book it's advised you use the provided cloud platform to work through the book.
 Furthermore, it is suggested that you work through Chapter 6 and then pick up a small content/style related bug that the current PM can pick out for you.
 Then, before working on any database/sign-in related issues you should work through Chapter 6-12.

+## ZenHub <a name="zenhub"/>

+The web dev committee uses ZenHub as a project management tool.
+This tool allows us to assign work more similiarly to a Sprint format.
+You'll simply need to install a Chrome extension (and use chrome) from this website https://www.zenhub.io/.
+Then visit this repository again.
+From there you'll see new pages such as Boards and Burndown on the right hand side.

 # Setting up this Repository <a name="repo_setup"/>